Posts tagged as

 Product: Build the distribution engine to distribute their App to rest of the world

-For the last mile to go from (Agentic) App to Product, organizations have to build multiple distribution engines.
-The Control Plane is nothing but an Operating system for those distribution models.
+For the last mile to go from (Agentic) App to Product, organizations have to build multiple software distribution channels.
+The most common ones are OnPrem, BYOC, PaaS, SaaS and Agent-as-a-Service (AaaS).

 Enter Omnistrate: Developer platform to build your Software Distribution (Part 3 of 3)